therexuz/therexuz/README.md

 - Java
 - Python
-- C++
+- C++ / C#
 - R
 - Javascript & Typescript

 ## Portfolio 🌐

-You can see more of my work on my portfolio, depeloped with Angular 16:
+You can see more of my work on my portfolio, developed with Angular 16:

 https://portfolio-web-eb872.web.app/